SharkSnack/shiren-5/content/dungeons/tower-of-the-past.md

     <td>5</td>
     <td>3</td>
     <td><span class="greenText">Anti-Plant</span></td>
-    <td>Throws the grass item it's carrying from a distance with piercing properties,<br/>or spreads the effect to all creatures in a 1-tile radius if it's adjacent to you.<br/>Transforms into Pin Kid after using the grass item it was carrying.<br/>Always drops the grass item it's carrying when defeated.</td>
+    <td>Throws grass it's carrying from a distance with piercing properties,<br/>or spreads the effect to all creatures in a 1-tile radius if it's adjacent.<br/>Transforms into Pin Kid after using the grass item it was carrying.<br/>Always drops the grass item it's carrying when defeated.</td>
   </tr>
   <tr>
     <td>1</td>